How to Watermark Photos for Blog, Instagram, and Online Store

 Common Watermarking Mistakes to Avoid

-Corner-only watermarks on product photos: a corner watermark on a product photo takes about 4 seconds to crop out.
+Corner-only watermarks on product photos: A corner watermark on a product photo takes about 4 seconds to crop out.
 Adjust the position inward or use a diagonal placement for product images where theft is a real concern.

 Inconsistent placement across posts: if your watermark appears in a different position on every photo, it looks accidental.
 Pick one position and one opacity setting, then use it consistently.
 Consistency turns your watermark into a recognizable element of your brand.